rocky-linux/documentation/docs/guides/containers/podman-nextcloud.md

 podman run --rm --net host db-tools /root/db-create.sh ;
 ```

-And lastly, here's your build script that'll put the whole mariadb container together:
+And lastly, here is your build script that will put the whole mariadb container together:

 ```bash
 vi build.sh